open-ephys/ephys-course/source/Materials/exday1TA.rst

    NB: sometimes connecting the ground directly to the Teensy causes it to charge (you can see it with the scope) and it can end up disconnecting from the PC and making a mess.
 They don’t actually need the ground of the scope connected to see the large sine wave because of the scope’s high input impedance.
 That might be confusing now, but should be clearer after talking about impedance tomorrow.

    !!!
-If a student's scope isn't responding to any input, before panicking check that they are not using the 'automotive' version of the Picoscope software as this will make the scope look dead.!!!
+If a student's scope isn't responding to any input, before panicking check that they are not using the 'automotive' version of the Picoscope software as this will make the scope look dead.

 We’ll now use the Teensy microcontroller to output a sine wave, instead of the blink example.